-Ever wonder why there are some loan applications which get declined?
+Ever wonder why some loan applications get declined?
+It’s due to a lack of eligibility.
+Learn the qualifications to get approved.

 Moneylenders and their loan officers are not individuals who approve or decline loan applications out of sudden mood swings.
-After all, lending is still a business and parameters has to be put up to decrease the risk of lending to delinquent clients.
+After all, lending is still a business.
+So parameters have to be put up to decrease lending risk to delinquent clients.

 Personal loans are the usual lifelines for most people in the city-state.
 It is heart-breaking to get rejected when you need it the most.
 How can you increase your chance of getting approved?

 The age range is the first thing you will usually see on any eligibility list.
 Moneylenders lend to income-generating borrowers.
 Therefore, most moneylenders would give a loan to at least 21 years old up to 65.

 Borrowers younger than 21 usually do not have enough credit history.
 In addition, they just started to earn their first salaries.
 Also, they are on their first credit cards.

 Furthermore, some lenders admit that younger clients sometimes lack a sense of financial responsibility.

 Most banks will only approve a personal loan to a Singapore citizen or a Permanent Resident.
 However, licensed moneylenders offer personal loans to foreigners.
 What matters is they provide the needed requirements.
 However, personal loans for foreigners in Singapore have some additional qualifications.

 Let’s face the truth.
 No lender will lend money to someone who has no source of income.
 How will a person prove that he/she can repay the loan?
 Take note that there is interest involved.
 Lenders will question your capability if there is no way to earn enough money.
 Plus, there are daily necessities to prioritise.
 If unemployed, expect most financial institutions to decline your loan application.